kingmouf/cmcpat/README.md

-# cMcPAT - COSSIM-modified McPAT version.
+# cMcPAT - Andreas modified version.

-This repository includes the modified version of McPAT that is employed in the COSSIM simulation framework.
-It should be noted that cMcPAT can be used independently of COSSIM as a standalone package incorporating all the changes that have been integrated to the official McpAT v1.3 release.
+This repository contains a version of McPAT that is based on the modified version of McPAT employed in the [H2020 COSSIM](https://github.com/H2020-COSSIM) simulation framework.

+This cMcPAT version can be used indepently from the COSSIM framework.
+Actually it is strongly advisable not to use it in the context of COSSIM as some of the changes made here make it compatible with newer versions of gem5, than the one used in COSSIM and therefore issues might arise.

 ## Differences between cMcPAT and official McPAT v1.3